TudbuT/minecraft_fullReachFix/README.md

 - Records stay after restart
 - Combos and lag don't matter much
 - Bad records are fixed by playing legit
+- No bypasses due to it being a force-type anticheat

 DISADVANTAGES
 =============